JerJohn15/Bookstore-Website-Simulator/README.md

 ###Project Demo

 Below is a demo of my project.
-Demonstration shows: a user logging into an existing account, searching for a book by entering in a book title, adding a searched book to the checkout cart and making a purchase.
+The demonstration shows: a user logging into an existing account, searching for a book by entering in a book title, adding a searched book to the checkout cart, and making a purchase.

 ![Demo](https://media.giphy.com/media/l0NwynxaONw6paOly/giphy.gif)